Looking for the best paper trading apps to practice before your start investing for real?

 While most online brokerage firms don’t offer paper trading services, a handful of them allow investors to practice trading strategies with virtual money.

-Here are four of the top paper trading services on the market.
+Here are four of the best paper trading apps on the market.

 TD Ameritrade’s paperMoney service is housed on the company’s thinkorswim trading platform.
 When you sign up, you get $100,000 of virtual money to trade with.